-Replacing your windows with energy-efficient ones can cost a small fortune.
-On average, Americans pay up to $2,000 for each installed window.
+Replacing your windows with energy-efficient ones can add a lot of value to your home, but can also cost a small fortune.
+On average, Americans pay up to $2,000 for each window using residential glass services.

 Some windows can be even pricier.
 If you opt for a low-e coating, you can expect to add 10-15% onto your cost.
 Many experts say it’s worth it because of the added value to your home.
 But, there has to be another way to do this, right?